KaciErwin/Instacart_Analysis/README.md

 + Examine customer profiles, including ordering habits and demographic differences.

 ## Data Source
-This project utilizes various open-source datasets from Instacart and a synthetic dataset for customer demographics.
-Included in the repository is a comprehensive data dictionary detailing the structure and content of these datasets.
+This project utilizes various open-source datasets from Instacart that includes detailed information about customer orders, product selections, and transaction times.
+A synthetic dataset was also used that provides insights into the demographic profiles of customers, including age, income, family status, and region.

 ## Methodology
 The analysis employs Python for data processing and exploratory analysis, utilizing libraries such as pandas, numpy, matplotlib, scipy, and seaborn for data manipulation and visualization.
 Key steps include: